‘Industrial level’ fraud at Champions League final, French minister claims

 “I would like to express our regret with regard to the organisation of the final because some people were not able to see the whole of the match.
 I deplore the errors which took place before.”

-“The major point is to try to understand precisely what happened during this massive fraud,” she said.
-“There are witnesses and the figures corroborate this, 30,000-40,000 people without tickets or with fake tickets and we saw some fake tickets.

-“We can see they are professional and that’s meant some controls didn’t notice it.
-We want there to be a very detailed, in-depth inquiry with Uefa.
-We are waiting for the rapid setting off of this inquiry.”
+There has been no apology for the conduct of the authorities at the ground.

+“We are extremely sorry for all the people whose experience was wasted all that evening,” she added.
+“For the people who had bought tickets and were unable to attend the match.
+That’s why we have asked Uefa to really work on a compensation system for those people — 2,700, including British people — so that they get compensation.”

-British MPs called for an investigation amid condemnation of the way the Premier League club’s supporters were treated.
+MPs in this country have called for an investigation amid condemnation of the way the Premier League club’s supporters were treated.

+A senior No 10 spokesperson said: “We know many Liverpool fans travelled to Paris in good time to support their team in one of the biggest matches of the season.
+We’re hugely disappointed by how they were treated.
+Fans deserve to know what happened.
+So we’re urging Uefa to work closely with the French authorities on a full investigation and to publish those findings.

+“We’ve obviously seen reports since Saturday of fans who were given authorised tickets from the club not being able to gain entry to the stadium that that’s exactly why we need a full investigation into what happened and the findings made public.

 Register for free to continue reading